Weak convergence rates for an explicit full-discretization of stochastic Allen-Cahn equation with additive noise: Numerical experiments

 \section{Numerical experiments}

-We perform some numerical experiments in this section to visually confirm our theoretical conclusion.
-To this end, we focus on a stochastic Allen-Cahn equation driven by additive Q-wiener process in one space dimension,
+We perform some numerical experiments in this section to confirm our theoretical conclusion.
+To this end, we focus on a stochastic Allen-Cahn equation driven by additive $Q$-Wiener process in one space dimension,

-Here $\{W(t)\}_{t\in[0,T]}$ is a cylindrical Q-wiener process.
-In order to satisfy the condition \eqref{eq:A-Q-condition}, we take $Q=A^{-0.5005}$ for the trace-class noise case (i.e. $\text{Tr}(Q)<\infty$).
-As a result, we can easily verify that the assumptions in section \ref{sec:preliminaries} are fulfilled.
-We choose $\Phi(X)=\sin(\|X\|)$ to measure the weak error at the endpoint T = 1 and the expectations are approximated by computing averages over 100 samples.
-Since no expression for the exact solution is available, we identify the `exact' solution by using sufficiently small step-size.
-Particularly, we take $M_{exact}=2^{20};N_{exact} = 2^{10}$ to compute the `exact' solution for the spatial discretization and take $N_{exact} = 1000, M_{exact} = 2^{15}$ for the temporal discretization, respectively.
+Here $\{W(t)\}_{t\in[0,T]}$ is a cylindrical $Q$-Wiener process.
+In the space-time white noise case (i.e., $Q=I$), the condition \eqref{eq:A-Q-condition} holds for $\gamma \in (0,\nicefrac12)$.
+For the trace-class noise case, we choose $Q$ such that

+Obviously, \eqref{Q} guarantees $\text{Tr}(Q)<\infty$ and thus the condition \eqref{eq:A-Q-condition} is satisfied with $\gamma =1$ (see \cite[Example 5.3]{kruse2012optimal} for details).
+As a result, we can easily verify that the assumptions in Sect.~\ref{sec:preliminaries} are fulfilled.
+We choose $\Phi(X)=\sin(\|X\|)$ to measure the weak error at the endpoint $T = 1$ and the expectations are approximated by computing averages over 2000 samples.
+Since the exact solution is not available, we identify the `exact' solution by a numerical one using a sufficiently small step-size.
+Particularly, we take $M_{exact}=2^{16};N_{exact} = 2^{8}$ to compute the `exact' solution for the test of spatial discretization and take $N_{exact} = 1000, M_{exact} = 2^{15}$ for the test of the temporal discretization.

-In the left picture of Figure \ref{F1}, we depict the weak errors due to the spatial discretization, against space step-sizes $\tfrac{1}{N}$, $N=2^i, i=1,2,\ldots,7$, on a log-log scale, together with two reference lines.
-Also, the resulting weak errors for the temporal discretization against time step-sizes $ \tau = \tfrac{1}{M}$, $M =2^i, i=5,6,\ldots,12$ are plotted on a log-log scale in the right picture of Figure \ref{F1}.
+In the left picture of Fig.~\ref{F1}, we depict the weak errors due to the spatial discretization, against space step-sizes $\tfrac{1}{N}$, $N=2^i, i=1,2,\ldots,5$, on a log-log scale, together with two reference lines.
+Also, the resulting weak errors for the temporal discretization against time step-sizes $ \tau = \tfrac{1}{M}$, $M =2^i, i=5,6,\ldots,12$, are plotted on a log-log scale in the right picture of Fig.~\ref{F1}.
 One can observe that, the slopes of the error lines and the reference lines match well, which indicates that the weak convergence rates are almost 1 in space and almost $\nicefrac12$ in time for the space-time white noise case.
-Analogously, one can find that the weak convergence order is almost 2 in space and almost 1 in time for the trace-class noise.
+Analogously, one can find that the weak convergence order is almost 2 in space and almost 1 in time for the trace-class noise case.
+Finally, we mention that the weak errors are computed over the same paths for each stepsize, which ensures that the errors due to the Monte-Carlo approximations are sufficiently small and can be negligible.
+Actually, in the test of the spatial discretization we take $N=2^{4}$ and compute the standard deviation to be $0.0022$ for $Q=I$ and $4.1662e-05$ for $\text{Tr}(Q)<\infty$.
+Likewise, in the test of the temporal discretization we take $\tau=2^{-6}$ and compute the standard deviation to be $0.0248$ for $Q=I$ and $0.0229$ for $\text{Tr}(Q)<\infty$.